eic/EicToyModel/README.md

 3D sub-detector intergation volumes) and make use of them in the GEANT simulation environment.

-  The integration volumes are guaranteed to not overlap either with each other (*done*) or with the IR vacuum chamber volume (*TODO list*) within the same EIC detector configuration.
+  The integration volumes are guaranteed to not overlap either with each other or with the IR vacuum chamber volume within the same EIC detector configuration.

   They move synchronously under generic changes to the IR layout (e.g. by the nominal IP shift along the beam line direction and/or by a change in the acceptance